F/A-XX program: Program timeline

-In 2011, the Department of Defense (DOD) planned to replace older F/A-18C/D Hornets with 220 F-35s.
-In March of that year, a Navy analysis of alternatives showed that it might buy more F-35C aircraft, develop a new platform, or do both for its NGAD fighter program.
-In a May 2011 report to Congress, DOD revealed that it was considering buying more F-35C fighters to replace 556 Super Hornets.
+In 2011, the U.S. Department of Defense (DoD) planned to replace older F/A-18C/D Hornets with 220 F-35s.
+In March 2011, a Navy analysis of alternatives (AoA) showed that it might buy more F-35C aircraft, develop a new platform, or do both for its NGAD fighter program.
+In a May 2011 report to Congress, DoD revealed that it was considering buying more F-35C fighters to replace 556 Super Hornets.

-On 9 September 2014, the Navy announced that an Analysis of Alternatives (AOA) for the F/A-XX aircraft would begin in 2015.
+On 9 September 2014, the Navy announced that an AoA for the F/A-XX aircraft would begin in 2015.
 Meetings with industry would be held focusing on building new aircraft to meet the requirement, developing a "family of systems" approach, and discussing mission systems, avionics, and new next-generation weapons systems.

-On 4 April 2019, RADM Scott D. Conn, director of Air Warfare in the Office of the Chief of Naval Operations, stated that the Analysis of Alternatives (AoA) for the F/A-XX was to be completed in the spring of 2019, with a final report due in the summer of 2019.
+On 4 April 2019, the director of Air Warfare in the Office of the Chief of Naval Operations stated that the AoA for the F/A-XX was to be completed in the spring of 2019, with a final report due in the summer of 2019.
 After the F/A-XX AoA was completed in June 2019, the Navy began the concept development phase of the development process.
 However, concerns were raised about funding, with Bryan Clark of the Hudson Institute predicting that the program would evolve into a modification of the F-35 or F/A-18 Super Hornet.

+Until FY 2024, much of the F/A-XX funding were hidden under a classified special access program called Link Plumeria, among the DoD's largest research and development programs.
+Due to budget constraints, the Navy proposed delaying F/A-XX in its FY 2025 budget request in order to focus on near-term investments.
+In March 2025, Lockheed Martin was reportedly eliminated from the competition, with a winning design to be selected from Boeing or Northrop Grumman by the end of month.
+However, funding disputes and concerns regarding industrial design capacity within the DoD has resulted in the program and contract award being delayed.

+In July 2025, it was announced that the F/A-XX program received $76 million in funding for fiscal year 2026 while the Boeing F-47 received $3.4 billion in funding.